KillStr3aK/RankMe-Discord-Web/README.md

 ## Features
 - Top Players.
 - Individual user stats using any SteamID format.
+- Displays stats for players who haven't played on the server.
 - Featured web script.
 - Simple setup.